Carolina Ocean Odyssey Overnight Camp

 Includes: lodging on Topsail Island (in air-conditioned, ocean view rooms), all meals, 24-hour same gender adult supervision, equipment and professional instruction for all activities.
 Also included: transportation (including pick-up and drop-off from Wilmington International Airport-ILM), Sea Turtle Hospital donation, camp t-shirt and group photo.
 Families are responsible for round trip airfare to ILM or transportation to Topsail Island.

 Upon arrival to the beautiful North Carolina coast you are met with the anticipation and excitement of fellow participants, parents, and counselors.
 It’s time for your camper to begin their journey as an ocean explorer!
 At orientation, the camp schedule and rules for the week will be explained by the Carolina Ocean Odyssey team.
 After orientation, your camper will take a walk across our private beach access and take their first swim in the ocean.
 Then it’s off to the dining hall for dinner, followed by evening beach activities where we’ll spend time playing games and getting to know each other.
 We will close out the day with opening campfire then head back to the bunks.
 The morning waves call early and we have to make sure we’re there on time and prepared!

-To keep the stoke flowing, we’ll head back to Topsail Island to finish out the afternoon with another boogie boarding session.
+To keep the stoke flowing, we’ll head back to the Shack to finish out the afternoon with another boogie boarding session.
 Following dinner, we will dig into some marine science with a game about sea turtles.

 Your camper will begin the morning with breakfast, followed by some advanced boogie boarding techniques in the waves in front of our beach access.
 Then a quick rinse and it is time to head to the Karen Beasley Sea Turtle Hospital.
 Your camper will get to see real live sea turtles!
 From egg to hatchling to adult, turtles face many threats both on land and in the ocean.
 Your camper will become familiar with some of the obstacles they face while also seeing the positive impact humans can have, through the tireless work that the dedicated volunteers do at the hospital.